 It’s okay to wear a hat, scarf, and a well-fitted blazer.
 Play around with collars and narrow lapels to lengthen the neck.
 You may also go for a vertical visual effect with vertical stripes, v-necks, and suspenders.
 Take inspiration from this bold Avora London Clothing top with vertical prints.

 Another great trick to looking taller is to wear your trousers at your natural waistline to maximize your leg line.
-Longer-looking legs are a major factor for looking taller.
+Longer-looking legs are a major factor in looking taller.

 Stay away from low-waisted trousers.
-Anything baggy is also a no-no. Instead, go for a mid to high rise trouser with a slimmer cut perfect as short men fashion.
+Anything baggy is also a no-no. Instead, go for mid to high-rise trousers with a slimmer cut perfect for short men’s fashion.